emit vs Mailchimp, Substack, Buttondown & beehiiv

 |---|---|---|---|---|---|

-| Pricing model | Pay per email | Per subscriber | 10% of revenue | Per subscriber | Per subscriber |
+| Pricing model | Pay per email | Per subscriber | 10% of paid-subscription revenue | Per subscriber | Per subscriber |

 | Charges for unsent subscribers | No | Yes | — | Yes | Yes |

-| RSS feed → newsletter native | Yes | Add-on | No | Yes | Partial |
+| RSS feed → newsletter native | Yes | Add-on | Import only | Yes | Partial |

-| API-first / OpenAPI | Yes | Partial | No | Yes | Partial |
+| API-first / OpenAPI | Yes | Partial | Limited | Yes | Partial |

-| Send from your own domain | Yes (SES, DKIM) | Yes | No | Yes | Yes |
+| Send from your own domain | Yes (SES, DKIM) | Yes | Not native | Yes | Yes |

 | Embeddable form + webhooks | Yes | Yes | Limited | Yes | Yes |